The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Member of Governance and Nominations Committee

 Julie has worked in higher education since 1995.
 Originally starting as a University Counsellor, she worked at the University of North London /London Met, ARU, the Royal Agricultural University and the University of the West of Scotland.
 She has been a senior manager with oversight of the student experience in a range of professional services and cross institutional roles at Director, Executive and Board levels since 1999.
-She has also served on a number of Boards and was on the AMOSSHE Executive for 9 years including 2 as Chair.
-She is currently Deputy Chair of Exeter University Students’ Guild and a Parish Councillor for South Cerney/Cerney Wick in Gloucestershire.
+She has also served on a number of Boards and was on the AMOSSHE Executive for nine years including two as Chair.
+She has also been the Deputy Chair of Exeter University Students’ Guild, a role that supports the President/Chair as well as wider External Trustee responsibilities from 2020-2024.

-Julie is Director of Academic Partnerships for the JS Group, a family run company that provides educational resources and supports student engagement in partnership with HEIs.
-Prior to working in HE, she worked in the voluntary and private sectors, was an LGBT activist and co-founded a community therapy centre that has just celebrated its 26th anniversary.
+Julie worked for three years as Executive Director of Academic Partnerships for the JS Group, a company that partners with universities to provide study-related resources and services for their students and in October 2023 took up a role at Cardiff University as interim Director of Student Life where she is currently working.
+Prior to working in HE, she worked in the voluntary and private sectors, was an LGBT activist and in co-founded a community therapy centre that is still thriving in Holloway, London.

 External Member of Council